 Within nine months, Frank had moved to Thames and, according to an article in the thames star, 10 December 1895, had “commenced business as a grocer and fancy goods dealer.”

-By 1896 Frank John Crofskey was registered as being born to Francis and Mary Ann.
+In 1896, Francis registered a son, Frank John Crofskey, born to him and a Mary Ann.
 Although there is no New Zealand marriage record, Frank apparently had a liaison with Mary Ann Street (née Stevens) after she had become estranged from her husband.
 At the time Mary Ann had five other children.

 Frank moved to America and opened a general store in San Francisco.
 His stepbrother Gabriel joined him.
 By the end of 1901, his stepfather, and stepbrothers John, Leonhard and Benedict—then aged 24, 11 and 10—were also in America.